The Secrets Behind Man-in-the-Browser Attacks

 After the MitB trojan has analyzed a user’s data (including login data) for an extended period of time, cyber-criminals will likely have procured the information they need to impersonate the user.
 With this highly-sensitive information, an attacker can obtain credit – a practice commonly known as identity theft –or can sell the identity on the black market for financial gain.

 With the ability to redirect a user’s funds by manipulating the details of any transaction, savvy cyber-criminals can modify messages to fool the user into believing that the transaction was successful.
 Using these evasion techniques, cyber-criminals can repeat the process again and again, leading to significant financial losses on behalf of the user.

 How to Defend Your Organization from Man-in-the-Browser

-Due to the sophistication of the MitB trojan, detecting attacks is tough and many cyber-security services that claim to offer ‘full cyber protection’, don’t actually provide any such defence to help fend off attacks.
+Due to the sophistication of the MitB trojan, detecting attacks is tough and many cyber-security services that claim to offer ‘full cyber protection’, don’t actually provide any such defense to help fend off attacks.

-To effectively protect your enterprise from the threat of a MitB attack – mitigating financial fallout and preserving customer-trust – it's crucial to invest in solution that includes user-interface (UI) protection.
+To effectively protect your enterprise from the threat of a MitB attack – mitigating financial fallout and preserving customer-trust – it’s crucial to invest in a solution that includes user-interface (UI) protection.

 The UI has grown to become an integral component of user-facing IT, yet, up to 80% of companies leave it totally unprotected – exposing the vulnerabilities that cyber-criminals exploit when perpetrating MitB attacks and leaving browsers at risk of attack.